fabriciobonjorno/catalogo/README.md

 # Digital Catalogo

 **Description**: This catalog is for online product promotion.
-This is not an online store. <br>
+This is not an online store.
-** Your PR with improvements will be welcome!
+**Your PR with improvements will be welcome!**

 ## Configuration
 * Ruby Version: 2.6.6